The Ever-Shifting Code

 ASHRAE 90.1 is the primary code with the greatest impact on glass and glazing.
 This organization sets the standard for performance and sustainability.

-Although a handful of states have not adopted a statewide energy code or fully enforce ASHRAE 90.1 or a code with similar benchmarks, many have adopted the 2010 version of ASHRAE 90.1.
+Although a handful of states have not adopted a statewide energy code or fully enforced ASHRAE 90.1 or a code with similar benchmarks, many have adopted the 2010 version of ASHRAE 90.1.
 Some states, including Oregon, California, Nevada, Florida and Massachusetts, have adopted the latest 2013 version of ASHRAE 90.1 or utilize an energy code that exceeds the energy efficiency recommendations outlined by ASHRAE standards.

 Other states have adopted codes from the International Code Council (ICC).
 The ICC is an association dedicated to the development of standards to construct safe, affordable and resilient structures.
 ICC codes provide a minimum baseline standard for structure safety and energy efficiency.